 IGCSE History is a very interesting, yet demanding course.
-Students who wish to take this subject require a proven track record in fact retention and an excellent grasp of the English language as all testing takes the form of essay writing, and analysing the written word.
+Students who wish to take this subject require a proven track record in critical thinking, information retention, and clear expository and persuasive English writing skills as all testing takes the form of essay or short answer writing and analysing the written word.

 Topics that are covered in IGCSE History include:

-(1) The post World War 1 Peace Treaties - an analysis of the Treaties and their fairness.
+(2) The post World War I Peace Treaties - an analysis of the Treaties and their fairness.
 The consequences of these treaties.

 The majority of learning will take place in Year 10 as we work systematically through the events in Europe as they happened - trying to show 'Cause and Effect' wherever possible.